neve-linux/neveports/USING_GIT.md

 use it, e.g. `git reset --hard another-branch`.

 Use `git log` to inspect the current history.
 The `git log --graph` command will also show how the history branches.
-In Chimera's case, it will be pretty much flat all the time.
+In Neve's case, it will be pretty much flat all the time.

 Use `git grep` to quickly search within a repository.
 Use `git show` to view